nickjj/docker-web-framework-examples/phoenix/README.md

 - Database configuration is read in through ENV variables
 - An example root page is available at `/` using a `page` controller
 - A health check URL was added at `/healthy` using a `page` controller
-- Gracefully handle the `mix.lock` and `yarn.lock` files in development and production

 *This example app was generated with the following command:*